santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 ---

 **Hypothesis:** The Bermuda Triangle is an area where ships and planes disappear through extraordinary/supernatural causes that cannot be explained by normal maritime and aviation hazards.

+## Argument 1

+**P1:** No bodies, wreckage, or debris has ever been found from over 100 disappearances

+**P2:** Pilots reported instruments failing, compasses spinning, and sky turning yellow before vanishing

+**P3:** Disappearances are increasing despite modern search technology and better record-keeping

+**Conclusion:** Therefore, the disappearances in the Bermuda Triangle are not normal maritime/aviation accidents